Club de Cuervos: Development

 Hoping to expand further into the Latin American television market by producing a local show, Netflix contacted Mexican director Gary Alazraki, who had directed the 2013 film The Noble Family, which became the highest-grossing Mexican film of all time.
 In response Alazraki and his friend Mike Lam began developing a show with the idea of "Game of Thrones set in the world of soccer", focusing on family members fighting over leadership of the team.
 Alazraki and Lam decided to hire a writer who had experience with American cable shows, and decided on Jay Dyer, writer of Californication and Andy Richter Controls the Universe, despite his limited knowledge of soccer and the Spanish language.
 The staff held a meeting in Los Angeles in which Alazraki educated the others about Mexico and the commentary he wanted to make about class and gender relations in the show.
 The following month, the team traveled to Pachuca, Hidalgo to become immersed in the culture, meeting with soccer players and people from a wide variety of economic backgrounds.

 Reception

 Club de Cuervos has received positive reviews from critics.
 The first season has a score of 80% on Rotten Tomatoes.
 Xaque Gruber of The Huffington Post writes that the series "oscillates brilliantly from laugh-out-loud comedy to poignant drama, while never dipping into Latin stereotypes or telenovela melodrama."

+In October 2023, a club styled after Cuervos FC, including adopting their crow emblem and bearing the name Club de Cuervos, was announced for the Américas Kings League during its launch.
+The Hispanic American league is a seven-a-side league with special rules and is the second Kings League following the original in Spain that retired Barcelona defender Gerard Piqué, a 2010 World Cup winner with Spain, founded and presides over.
+Treviño and Méndez reprised their roles as Isabel and Chava in the club's announcement trailer also featuring Piqué.
+Mexican footballing TikToker Mercedes Roa is the club's president.